 An A or B pass at National 5 Computing Science.
+If you do not achieve this you should consider the L6 NPA in Computing Technologies instead of Higher Computing.

 The Higher Computing course is designed to provide candidates with both the necessary knowledge and understanding and practical skills to enable them to become software developers, systems analysts and database managers and web designers of the future.